macaroni-os/macaroni-site/site/content/docs/_index.md

-In this years where the AI technology from one side permits to find details that was been hidden before from the other side risk to automatize things and loose of same details to users; we need to evolve but have an eye about past and how things are started in order to continue to have a full control of everythings.
+In this years where the AI technology from one side permits to find details that was been hidden before from the other side risk to automatize things and loose of some details to users; we need to evolve but have an eye about past and how things are started in order to continue to have a full control of everythings.
 Inside this, trying to reboot from